lycus/mci/docs/garbage_collection.rst

 This GC uses the Boehm-Demers-Weiser garbage collector (libgc).
 It has partial support for precise scanning using type bitmaps (only for structure types).

-This GC is highly tuned through more than a century of development.
+This GC is highly tuned through more than two centuries of development.
 It supports parallel marking and incremental collection.

 This is a stop-the-world collector with no support for concurrent GC.